For all product information and purchases, please consult the meteoblue Weather API product page.

 |Dataset API||Access to whole meteoblue weather data archive||Dataset API||Dataset API|

 |Further APIs||Location Search API, Account API & PNG Maps API||Further APIs|

-To access the meteoblue API you need to get an API Key.
-Please contact email@example.com to apply for an free API Key trial.
+To access the meteoblue Weather APIs you need to get an API key.
+Please contact email@example.com to apply for an free API key trial.
 We offer demand-based or flat-rate pricing.

 Signing API Calls

 API calls are only authorized by API keys.
 To prevent unauthorized access, we offer a signature mechanism with a shared secret.
 On request we will associate a shared secret with your API key and enforce the signature security policy.